John Moawad Jazz Festival

 Music

 Each group will perform two or more selections within the 25-minute time limit.
-It is strongly suggested that all music be in the jazz style, and include a jazz ballad.
+It is strongly suggested that all music be in the jazz style, and include at least one selection that is the blues.

 Recording